eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/19-adding-data-to-a-dynamo-db-table-with-put-operation.md

 ```
 🤔 The source code is available [here](https://github.com/tlakomy/egghead-aws-cdk-workshop/blob/master/todo-app/lesson_08/lambda/todoHandler.ts).

-Now let's add the function for adding the todos (head here for the [dynamoDB cheatsheet](https://github.com/dabit3/dynamodb-documentclient-cheat-sheet)).
+Now let's write the function for adding the todos (head here for the [dynamoDB cheatsheet](https://github.com/dabit3/dynamodb-documentclient-cheat-sheet)).

 We'll be using the `PUT` method, which either adds an item or replaces the item if the item already exists.